MaraeMaps/MaraeMaps/reports/beta.md

 - Overall, the main usage of our app is within the MapsFragment.
   - To reduce CPU usage, we plan to make the Map Fragment not be able to be opened when it already exists.
   - Another measure we will take, is to implement clustering for the markering, meaning there cannot be more than approximately 20 markers being rendered on the user’s screen.

-- In Summary, using the profiler let us identify where most of our performance gains can be realised, and we have steps in place to optimise our app.
+- In Summary, using the profiler let us identify where most of our performance gains can be realised, and we intend to use this information to optimise our app.